Frequently Asked Questions

 Will my insurance cover this?

 Insurance doesn't usually cover childbirth classes, independent or hospital-based, though it doesn't hurt to call and ask them.
 If you happen to have a medical flexible spending plan, those usually will cover the cost of the class in full.
-In any case, I will provide you with a receipt suitable for submitting to insurance; doesn't hurt to try!

 Do you offer other payment options?